Transaction analysis

 (1).
 Identifying the accounts involved:

-Under double entry system of accounting, a transaction essentially involves at least two accounts.
-In first step of transaction analysis, the names of these accounts are identified and extracted from the transaction.
-The account titles so obtained must be in line with the account titles listed in organization’s chart of accounts (COA) and used in general ledger.
-For example, Mr. Robert starts a trading business namely Robert Traders by investing $50,000 cash.
+Under the double-entry system of accounting, a transaction essentially involves at least two accounts.
+In the first step of transaction analysis, the names of these accounts are identified and extracted from the transaction.
+The account titles so obtained must be in line with the account titles listed in the organization’s chart of accounts (COA) and used in the general ledger.
+For example, Mr. Robert starts a trading business, namely Robert Traders, by investing $50,000 cash.
 This should be the first transaction of Robert Traders.
-The two accounts involved in this transaction are: “Cash Account” and “Robert’s Capital Account”.
+The two accounts involved in this transaction are “Cash Account” and “Robert’s Capital Account”.

 (2).
 Determining the nature of accounts involved:

-In second step, the nature of accounts identified and extracted in first step is determined.
-For example, in above transaction of Robert Traders, cash account is an asset account by nature and capital account is an equity account by nature.
+In the second step, the nature of accounts identified in the first step is determined.
+For example, in the above transaction of Robert Traders, the cash account is an asset account by nature, and the capital account is an equity account by nature.
 In simple words, we can say that the cash account is classified as an asset account and Robert’s capital account is classified as an equity account.

 Assets and equity are just two of the six classifications of accounts, the other four being liability, withdrawal, revenue, and expense.
 Read them all from our article classification of accounts.